SCENE 01 / MARINE WILDLIFE

 Nature documentary production throughout New Zealand.

+Here is how this works in practice.
 Marine and wildlife filming in New Zealand showcases one of the most unique evolutionary regions on Earth.
 Productions can capture kiwi—the iconic flightless national bird—in native forests, ancient tuatara on sanctuary islands, Hector's dolphins (the world's smallest and rarest) in coastal waters, and royal albatross at Taiaroa Head, the only mainland breeding colony in the world.
-The Marlborough Sounds, Bay of Islands, Coromandel Peninsula and Abel Tasman Coast offer outstanding marine and coastal locations.
+The Marlborough Sounds, Bay of Islands, Coromandel Peninsula and Abel Tasman Coast give outstanding marine and coastal locations.

-We work with experienced New Zealand wildlife cinematographers and coordinate permits through the Department of Conservation (DOC), Heritage New Zealand Pouhere Taonga and Maritime New Zealand.
+Here is the short of it.
+We work with skilled New Zealand wildlife cinematographers and set up permits through the Department of Conservation (DOC), Heritage New Zealand Pouhere Taonga and Maritime New Zealand.
 Our team handles vessel access in the Marlborough Sounds, Fiordland and the Bay of Islands, dive operators across the country, and access to Tongariro, Te Wāhipounamu and the Sub-Antarctic Islands so your crew can focus on filming.

 Capabilities